Pectus Excavatum Heart Problems

 Pectus Excavatum Can Cause Cardiac Arrest & Death

-Patients that suffer from a severe case of pectus excavatum are prone to critical heart problems, in comparison to milder cases.
+Patients that suffer from a severe case of pectus excavatum are prone to critical heart problems compared to milder cases.

 After miraculously surviving the cardiac failures, doctors did Electrocardiographic investigations on him.